Dennis-Cao/skims_pokemon/README.md

-# Displaying attributes of favorite Pokemons using AWS Lambda and API Gateway
+# Displaying attributes of favorite Pokemon using AWS Lambda and API Gateway

-This project demonstrates how to use AWS Lambda and API Gateway to display the attributes of my five favorite Pokemons using public data from [https://pokeapi.co/](https://pokeapi.co/).
+This project demonstrates how to use AWS Lambda and API Gateway to display the attributes of my five favorite Pokemon using public data from [https://pokeapi.co/](https://pokeapi.co/).

 The project consists of two parts: the AWS Lambda function and the API Gateway.
 The Lambda function is written in Python and retrieves data from the PokeAPI.
 The API Gateway provides a RESTful API endpoint that can be used to retrieve the Pokemon attributes.